 Essential reading: Best heart rate chest straps

 The current trend may be to move heart-rate monitoring away from the chest and over to the wrist but accuracy at these new locations is still questionable.
 Particularly for high intensity workouts.
-If you are very serious about heart rate training, a chest rate heart rate monitor is the way to go.
+If you are very serious about heart rate training, a chest rate heart rate monitor is still the way to go.

 Sensors embedded into your every day wear are in a perfect position to understand the minute workings of your body.
 From monitoring your heat rate to analyzing your sweat and keeping tabs on your breathing – the possibilities are endless.
 Best of all, some of these are items you would have worn anyway, but smarter.
 Which means no extra effort or adjustments to your routine.